hapax/hapax.github.io/assets/visual-qft.md

 	</div>
 	</figure>

-In fact, there is a less extreme degeneracy where regular polygons overlap themselves.
+There is a less extreme degeneracy where regular polygons overlap themselves.
 We give the example of $d = 8, s = 4$ above, where a "regular octagon" has degenerated into two squares sitting on top of each other.